Gain a competitive advantage in a challenging, professional environment.

 Our degrees cover most of the top 10 in-demand business specialties (per a NACE survey).
 With seven degrees, five concentrations, an associate degree, and five minors, the School of Business has a program that should fit practically every business interest.
 In addition, certificates in project management, business analytics, and market research methods are offered.

 Each year our seniors, along with tens of thousands of seniors from hundreds of other business schools across the nation, take a comprehensive exam called the Major Field Test in Business.
 This test covers how much our seniors know about accounting, economics, finance, management, marketing, business law, quantitative analysis, information systems, and international business.
-Over the last five years, our seniors have averaged in the top 5th percentile of business schools from across the nation.
-In 2017, our seniors scored in the 97th percentile and in the 96th percentiles in 2015 and 2016.
+Over each of the last six years, our seniors have scored above the 90th percentile, with percentiles of 97th in 2017 and 96th in 2015 and 2016.
 We believe these stellar results reflect the quality of our students and our program.

 Over 95 percent of our business graduates in the last decade have been placed in careers or graduate schools within twelve months of graduation.
 Although the purpose of a college education is more than just preparing for a career, it is helpful to know that jobs await graduates with business skills and training.

-Real-world projects are emphasized throughout our curriculum.
-Students are required to complete substantial projects with real businesses.
-Students graduate with resume-building real-world experience.
+Real-world projects are required throughout our curriculum.
+Students complete substantial projects with real businesses, which gives students hands-on experience to put on their resumes.
 Some examples:

 - Marketing students develop marketing surveys and plans for small businesses and not-for-profit organizations.